The Therapist as Organizing Other: Regulating and building self-structure in dysregulated clients through an AEDP lens

 Extra Help During the Pandemic:

 - Covid Scholarships: A limited number of partial scholarships are available for licensed therapists in practice.
-If you are unable to afford the full course fee because you have been especially hard hit by the Covid virus, please contact us at email@example.com with Covid Scholarship in the subject line and briefly tell us why you need the scholarship.
+If you are unable to afford the full course fee because you have been especially hard hit by the Covid virus, please click here for the application process.

 Office Hours: Monday – Friday 8:00 am – 2:00 pm PST